marneninarahari/FourthBrain_MachineLearningEngineerProgram/README.md

 # Program Outcomes
 FourthBrain trains aspiring Machine Learning engineers in the technical and practical skills necessary to contribute immediately to an AI team.
 At the end of the Machine Learning Engineer program, students will be able to:

-● Build, validate and test data models via supervised, unsupervised, and semi-supervised methods ● Apply Deep Learning methods to computer vision, perception and other scenarios ● Utilize Generative Adversarial Networks for data and model scaling.
-● Apply time series models for contextual learning and inference ● Benchmark, optimally parameterize and modularize system frameworks for extendability ● Build explainable models by leveraging visualization techniques
+● Build, validate and test data models via supervised, unsupervised, and semi-supervised methods ● Apply Deep Learning methods to computer vision, perception and other scenarios ● Utilize Generative Adversarial Networks for data and model scaling ● Apply time series models for contextual learning and inference ● Benchmark, optimally parameterize and modularize system frameworks for extendability ● Build explainable models by leveraging visualization techniques